About

 Data

-Each map begins with high-resolution elevation data, including LiDAR, DEMs, and terrain models.
+Each map begins with high-resolution elevation data: LiDAR, DEMs, and terrain models.
 Finding and refining the right data is part of the craft; the quality of the source shapes the final artwork.

 Paper

-Museum-grade, acid-free cotton paper chosen for its exceptional detail and longevity.
-The subtle texture enhances each plotted line, giving the artwork depth while preserving the crisp precision of the drawing.
+Museum-grade, acid-free cotton paper chosen for detail and longevity.
+The subtle tooth of the paper catches each plotted line, giving the artwork depth while preserving the crispness of the drawing.

 Ink

 Archival pigment inks selected for lasting color and refined balance.
-Each color is carefully tuned to feel vibrant yet understated, designed to complement both modern and natural spaces.
+Each color is tuned to feel vibrant yet understated, at home in both modern and natural spaces.

 Plotting

-Each map is drawn using a pen plotter, a precision machine that moves a real pen across paper line by line.
-Plotting times ranging from 30 minutes to several hours depending on complexity.
+Each map is drawn by a pen plotter, a precision machine that moves a real pen across the paper line by line.
+Plot times range from 30 minutes to several hours depending on complexity.

 We make every map in Vermont, near the same mountains we hike, ski, and ride.
 Every contour line comes from real terrain.
 Terrain that needs people maintaining trails, protecting access, and keeping wild places wild. $2 from every map goes to organizations doing that work.